Merkle Trees: Building Blocks of Blockchain Trust

 Can Merkle trees be optimized for scalability?

-Yes, Merkle trees can be optimized for greater scale.
-Techniques such as using alternative data structures or more efficient hashing functions allow them to manage exceptionally large datasets without compromising performance.
+Yes, Merkle trees can be optimized for greater scale, although their fundamental design is already quite efficient.
+Modifications like alternative tree structures or specialized hashing functions allow them to process enormous volumes of data with improved performance.

 More Articles